ZiYuEdward/increment-eslint-precommit/README.md

 ```
 #### precommit-file

-will check all problems in changed files
+will check all problems in increased or changed files

 #### precommit-newline